ansys/pyfluent/doc/source/api/core/solver/settings.rst

 Root object
 -----------

-The ``root`` object is the top-level Settings object.
+The ``root`` object is the top-level settings object.
 It contains all other settings objects in a hierarchical structure.
 For more information, see :ref:`root object's page<root>`.